BlockDevsUnited/l-earn/Lessons/English/L_EARN/L1:Intro_To_BDU_L-EARN.md

 Anyone can create learning paths and share with others.
 Students are also free to follow their own personal learning paths, and skip over lessons they know if desired.

 ### Open Source
-All lessons are open source on github and free to use for anyone.
+All lessons are open source on Github and free to use for anyone.

 ### Peer to Peer
 We encourage peer to peer learning and teaching, and even testing.